rohit1101/Contact/README.md

-# Contact This is the Contact page of the HOTEL BT website !
+# This is the Contact page of the HOTEL BT website !
 This website is not responsive